-Imagine these are you, setting out your metaphorical stall.
+These are you, setting out your metaphorical stall.
 They are the rules of engaging with you and are there to protect you and your business.
-T&Cs are so important, but is something many complementary practitioners overlook.
 If you can’t afford to employ a solicitor, you can join a body like the Federation of Small Businesses (FSB) or Chamber of Commerce.
 You can also purchase these online but check the credentials of the company you’re buying them from.

-Again, this is about making sure the rules of engagement are set out whether it is with a client, or with a supplier.
-They will include everything from the expectations of the relationship to outlining the service to payment terms.
+Again, this is about making sure the rules of engagement are set out in advance.
+They include everything from the expectations of the relationship to outlining the service and payment terms.

 Health and Safety Executive (HSE)